Fix "Taking longer than usual" and transcription errors

 Step 5: Retry a failed transcription

-If a specific transcription failed, you can retry it from History before resorting to a reset.
+If a specific transcription failed, retry it from History before resorting to a reset.

 Mac / Windows